lythbh/DRL-Obstacle-Avoidance/README.md

 5. Click on `altino` → set **DEF** to `ALTINO`.
 6. Go down to **controller**.
 7. Select the controller file (downloaded DRL controller, etc.).
+8. Right clock and change altino to base node.

 ---